Hurricane forces move of LSU-Missouri game out of Louisiana

 BIRMINGHAM, Ala.
-(AP) — Saturday’s game between Missouri and No. 17 LSU has been moved to Missouri’s home stadium and will be played in the morning because of Hurricane Delta.
+(AP) — No. 17 LSU will travel to Missouri’s home stadium for a late-morning kickoff on Saturday instead of hosting the game at night as originally scheduled because of Hurricane Delta’s expected landfall in or near Louisiana later this week.

 The Southeastern Conference announced the move on Wednesday.
 SEC Commissioner Greg Sankey said in a statement that moving the game was in the best interest of safety for Louisiana.